IvanXunZhang/FTEC5660/README.md

 # FTEC5660
-Here are specific for (FTEC5660) Agentic AI for Business and FinTech's homework/n For any inquiries, please feel free to contact me @1155245409@link.cuhk.edu.hk
+Here are specific for (FTEC5660) Agentic AI for Business and FinTech's homework.

+For any inquiries, please feel free to contact me @1155245409@link.cuhk.edu.hk